Frederick W. Wells

-Frederick W. Wells was a lawyer, public official, and civil rights organizer.
+Frederick W. Wells was an American lawyer, public official, and civil rights organizer.
 While a law student at Columbia Law School in New York City in the 1920s, fellow students protested his living in a residence hall because he was African American, for which he received threats.
 Student organizers burned a cross outside his residence hall, drawing press coverage.
 The college stood by his right to live on campus but did not punish fellow law student organizers of the cross-burning and failed to act to address or take action to root out discrimination on its campus.
 The New York Public Library has a collection of papers including letters sent supporting him.